bfemiano/newton-raphson-interest-analytic/README.md

 Then edit HADOOP_HOME in newton_rahpson.sh and run <code>./newton_rahspon.sh</code>.
 The partfile output will be under <code>/fake_investments/out</code>.

-The reducer groups by unique account, sorts by time ascending and calculates the time-weighted interest rate on the account using quadratic convergence.
+The reducer groups by unique account, sorts by time descending order and calculates the time-weighted interest rate on the account using quadratic convergence.
 Each account gets 25 maximum attempts to converge the difference from the previous attempt below 0.0000001 before exiting.
 For an in-depth explaination of Newton-Rahpson method: http://www.sosmath.com/calculus/diff/der07/der07.html

 Times for each account are assumed to be percentages of a common year.
 The analytic only works on a per-year basis for now.